tldr-pages/tldr/pages/common/ntfyme.md

 # ntfyme

-> A notification tool to track and notify you about your long running process on termination.
+> A notification tool to track and notify you about your long-running termination process.
-> Send notification with Gmail, Telegram and more with success/error messages.
+> Send notifications with success/error messages with Gmail, Telegram, and more.
 > More information: <https://github.com/AnirudhG07/ntfyme>.

 - Directly run your command: